karthikv/nodefront/README.md

 ### Options
 Help: `nodefront compile -h/--help` outputs usage information about the compile command.

-Recursive: `nodefront compile -r/--recursive` recurses through sub-directories instead of only compiling Jade and Stylus files in the current directory.
+Recursive: `nodefront compile -r/--recursive` recurses through sub-directories instead of only compiling files in the current directory.

-Watch: `nodefront compile -w/--watch` watches all Jade, Stylus, and CoffeeScript files in the current directory (and subdirectories if the recursive option is specified) and recompiles them upon modification. `watch` is dependency aware, meaning that if `index.jade` extends/includes `layout.jade`, when `layout.jade` is modified, both `layout.jade` and `index.jade` will be recompiled.
+Watch: `nodefront compile -w/--watch` watches all files that can be compiled in the current directory (and subdirectories if the recursive option is specified) and recompiles them upon modification. `watch` is dependency aware, meaning that if `index.jade` extends/includes `layout.jade`, when `layout.jade` is modified, both `layout.jade` and `index.jade` will be recompiled.
 This same awareness is present for Stylus files as well.

 Serve: `nodefront compile -s/--serve [port]` creates a `localhost` server via node.js that serves all files in the current directory and any subdirectories.
 By default, this server is created on port 3000, but this is modifiable via the [port] option.
 For example, `nodefront --serve 5387` will serve nodefront on port 5387.